Open Access Publishing

 Why might someone want to restrict access to their thesis or dissertation?

-The thesis or dissertation contains sensitive information, for example personal details about individuals involved in the research.
+You may need to restrict access when a thesis or dissertation contains sensitive information, for example personal details about individuals involved in the research.
 If applicable, consult the application and approval of the Institutional Review Board for guidance on what limitations are appropriate.

 What are the options for restricting access to my thesis or dissertation?